-There are four required individual assignments in the course.
-The first three assignments are preset as to which assignment you are to complete.
-These are Word, Excel and PowerPoint.
-For the final assignment, you may choose to complete either the Access or JavaScript assignment.
+There are two required individual assignments in the course.
+These are on basic Excel, Excel Macros and VBA and PowerPoint.
 Please note that you are required to use the Microsoft Office 2016 suite or Mac for Office 2016 for these assignments.
 Different versions have different features and may result in a lower grade.